Policies for NSWA Events

 Anyone who feels physically unsafe or threatened should immediately contact 911, approach venue security staff, or contact the appropriate public authorities.

-If you are the subject of unacceptable behavior or have witnessed any such behavior during an NSWA event, please contact Wayt Gibbs, NSWA president (425-241-8874, email@example.com) and/or Ashley Braun, NSWA vice president (firstname.lastname@example.org).
+If you are the subject of unacceptable behavior or have witnessed any such behavior during an NSWA event, please contact Ashley Braun, NSWA president (firstname.lastname@example.org) and/or Ellen Kuwana, NSWA vice president (email@example.com).

 For any questions about this policy, please contact any member of the NSWA board or email firstname.lastname@example.org.